markkhusid/MKDynamics_Website_V2/_build/html/_sources/Sections/Website_Updates/website_updates.md

 # Website Updates
+This file contains a log of updates made to the MKDynamics website.
+It is used to track changes, additions, and improvements over time.

+## 7/21/2025
+- Added new section on Disassembling Binaries for Fortran ARM64, including `div_int` example.
+Starting to work on 'sub_int'.

 ## 12/26/2024
 - Continuing to import SLAE64 from legacy HTML.
 Added GDB Test and Hello World sections.
 Added Amazon affiliate links.
 Rebuilt book to clean up dangling links.